-It's highly likely that you'll be employed on a freelance basis, working on short-term contracts for post-production studios, television companies and corporate employers.
+Employment tends to be on a freelance basis, and you'll most likely work on short-term contracts for post-production studios, television companies and corporate employers.

 Your work as an editor will involve: